ntoff/OctoPrint-Fixednav/README.md

-# FixedNav - Sticky your navbar today!
+# Sticky Nav Bar - Sticky your navbar today!

 Stickies OctoPrint's navbar to the top of the browser window so when you scroll down, the navbar will always* be visible.